Criticism of Myspace: Data loss

-The website has experienced three major data losses: the removal of users' fans in early 2013, the unannounced removal of user blogs and private messages and videos in June 2013, and the loss of all music uploaded before 2016 which occurred in late 2017 or early 2018 and was widely reported in March 2019.
+The website has experienced three major data losses: the removal of users' fans in early 2013, the unannounced removal of user blogs and private messages and videos in June 2013, and the loss of all music uploaded before 2016, which occurred in late 2017 or early 2018 and was widely reported in March 2019.
 More than fifty million music tracks were lost.
-After users started reporting music being unplayable, the MySpace developers initially reported trying to repair the problem, but later acknowledged that it was not possible.
-It was speculated that the data was deleted deliberately for economic reasons, and made to look accidental.
+After users began reporting that music was unplayable, the MySpace developers initially said they were trying to repair the problem, but later acknowledged that it could not be fixed.
+It was speculated that the data had been deleted deliberately for economic reasons and made to appear accidental.

 Security

 In October 2005, a flaw in MySpace's site design was exploited by "Samy" to create the first self-propagating cross-site scripting (XSS) worm.
 MSNBC has reported that "social-networking sites like Myspace are turning out to be hotbeds for spyware," and "infection rates are on the rise, in part thanks to the surging popularity of social-networking sites like MySpace.com."
 In addition to this, the customization of user pages currently allows the injection of certain HTML which can be crafted to form a phishing user profile, thus keeping the Myspace.com domain as the address.
 A 2006 study showed that there has been spam on bulletins that has been the result of phishing.
 Users find their Myspace homepage with bulletins they did not post, realizing later they had been phished.
 The bulletin consists of an advertisement that provides a link to a fake login screen, tricking people into typing in their Myspace e-mail and password.

 Other security fears regarding profile content itself are also present.
 For example, the embedding of videos inherently allows all of the format's abilities and functions to be used on a page.
-A prime example of this surfaced in December 2006, when embedded QuickTime videos were shown to contain hyperlinks to JavaScript files, which would be run simply by a user visiting a 'phished' profile page, or even in some cases by simply viewing a user's 'about me' elsewhere on the site.
-Users who entered their login information into a fake login bar that appeared would also become 'phished', and their account would be used to spam other members, thus spreading this security problem.
+A prime example of this surfaced in December 2006, when embedded QuickTime videos were found to contain hyperlinks to JavaScript files, which would execute simply when a user visited a 'phished' profile page, or in some cases, by viewing a user's 'about me' elsewhere on the site.
+Users who entered their login information into a fake login bar that appeared would also be 'phished,' and their accounts would be used to spam other members, thereby spreading the security issue.